MFahreza69/Incubator_V2/README.md

 Code for pcb display Incubator (atMega64)

-## SkinTempIsolation ##
+## SkinTemp_Isolation/Mikro_Sensor ##
-At tiny1616 code for receiving 2,2kOhm skin sensor data and send them to main microcontroler
+at tiny1616 code for receiving 2,2kOhm skin sensor data and send them to main microcontroler